sdi_appstate-ui

 StateDetailsModelFactory

-The visibilityOptions property controls the options that will be displayed in the permission matrix.
+The visibilityOptions property controls the rows and columns that will be displayed in the permission matrix.

 The allowedRoles property controls the user roles that a state can be shared with.